GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

 * Place the VM disk image that you downloaded earlier in a safe, permanent location (such as ``~/GemVM/``).
 If anything happens to this file, you will lose the entire contents of the VM.

-* You will need to decompress the file with
-  ``tar zxf gemini-IRAF-CO7-2022.07.tar.gz`` before you can use it.
-The resulting QCOW2 image will occupy 13GB of disk space initially and will grow to a maximum of 50GB as you create data files on the VM.
+The file will initially occupy 14GB of disk space, growing to a maximum of 50GB as you create data files on the VM.

 * Run ``gemvm-config`` to assign a name/label (and any other parameters you want to tweak) to the downloaded VM image, eg.: